 - Responds to public health needs

-Fiscal Year in which program was implemented
+Fiscal Year in which Program/Event was Implemented

-Number of persons served
+Number of Persons Served

 Primary Source of Internal U-M Funding

-For reporting purposes we need to distinguish between activities funded primarily by the Hospital and Health Centers, the Medical School or another source.
+For reporting purposes, we need to distinguish between activities funded primarily by the Hospital and Health Centers, the Medical School or another source.
 Please select the funding source that fits most appropriately.

 Donated Medical Procedures, Tests and Supplies

 List and calculate the cost of donated medical procedures, tests, and supplies used for activities such as screening examinations, functional evaluations or laboratory tests.